Imasha-Senadheera/Ceypetco-example-website/README.md

 # Ceypetco Gas Station Website ⛽
-This is created only for academic purposes only (University Assessment).
+This is created only for academic purposes (University Assessment).
 Done by using HTML, CSS & JS. (front-end)

 # ScreenShot of the Website